bigbagy/NLP-document-parsing-and-clustering/README.md

 ### Prerequisites

-written with Python3.6.5 and tested under CentOS Linux release 7.5.1804 (Core); (not tested in Ubuntu 16.0.4 )
+Python dependencies can be found in requirement.txt

 Note: some CentOS (7.5.1804) is not shipped with tkinter(required by pyplot), need to install it manually:

 ```
 sudo yum install python36u-tkinter.x86_64
 ```

-Other python dependencies can be found in requirement.txt

 ### How to run the code